 The Vendors all dress in medieval clothing and sell medieval-style items.

 Glühwein is served in heavy hand-pottered mugs.
 On weekends, there are a variety of free musical performances played on long-forgotten instruments dating back to the middle ages.
 Children especially enjoy this market.

 Christmas Village in the Munich Residenz

-It’s hard to compete with a Christmas market held in the courtyard of a palace.
+You won’t find a Christmas Market quite like this anywhere else in Munich.
+It’s held in the courtyard of a palace.